Sensitivity is anti-market

 There’s a reason why, in popular movies, it’s rarely the moneymaker…

 Time is work now, so time needs a reason.
-One way to sell the long, slow, or quiet is to use the word meditative, as if to assign the act or experience a proper function.
+One way to sell the long, slow, or quiet is to use the word meditative, as if to assign a proper function to the act or experience.
 Otherwise the word used is boring.
 Meditation – an intentional act of focused attention – has a functional purpose, and more than that, an exciting one.
 Self-improvement, personal growth, etc.

 For its existence to make sense, to have some value.